 Based on Eq.
-(4), NCP can be derived from (1) the oxygen concentration at saturation ($[O_2]{sat}$), (2) a gas exchange rate (k{O2}), and (3) the biological oxygen supersaturation, $\Delta(O_2/Ar)$.
+(4), NCP can be derived from (1) the oxygen concentration at saturation ($[O_2]{sat}$), (2) a gas exchange rate (k{O_2}), and (3) the biological oxygen supersaturation ($\Delta(O_2/Ar)$).
 We calculate oxygen solubility from atmospheric pressure, temperature, and salinity measurements (Garcia and Gordon, 1992).
-The piston velocity for oxygen is estimated from the NCEP/NCAR windspeed reanalysis data product (Kalnay et al., 1996) and the parameterization of Wanninkhof (1992).
+The piston velocity for oxygen is estimated from the NCEP/NCAR windspeed reanalysis data product (Kalnay et al., 1996) and the parameterization of Wanninkhof (Wanninkhof, 1992).
 Piston velocity is weighted for windspeed history at the collection site (Reuer et al., 2007).
 Finally, biological oxygen supersaturation is measured continuously by Equilibrator Inlet Mass Spectrometry (EIMS), a method previously described (Cassar et al., 2009).
-Briefly, seawater from the ships underway system is pumped through a gas equilibrator, the headspace of which is connected to a quadrupole mass spectrometer for continuous elemental O_2 /Ar ratio measurements.
+Briefly, seawater from the ships underway system is pumped through a gas equilibrator, the headspace of which is connected to a quadrupole mass spectrometer for continuous elemental O_2/Ar ratio measurements.
 The ion current ratio is calibrated with discrete samples collected every 6 h and measured on an isotope ratio mass spectrometer (Reuer et al., 2007).
-From the O_2 /Ar supersaturation, the piston velocity, and the oxygen concentration at saturation, the net biological oxygen flux across the ocean surface is estimated based on Eq.
+From the O_2/Ar supersaturation, the piston velocity, and the oxygen concentration at saturation, the net biological oxygen flux across the ocean surface is estimated based on Eq.
 (4).
-Oxygen isotope measurements and conversion to gross primary productivity estimates were performed following a method previously described (Reuer et al., 2007).
 Our measurements of NCP are presented in context of other measurements performed on the SAZ-Sense cruise.